 Fig.4.
-Photograph 1, components of the optimized Electronic Nose.
+Photograph 1, components of the optimized Electronic Nose

 Fig.5.
-Photograph 2, components of the optimized Electronic Nose.
+Photograph 2, components of the optimized Electronic Nose

-The Fig.6 shows the software developed with a group of windows or GUIs, that make the synchronization tasks with the headspace sampler, data acquisition and processing much simpler.
+The Fig.6 shows the software developed with a group of windows or GUIs, which make the synchronization tasks with the headspace sampler, data acquisition and processing much simpler.
 In contrast to the previous EN system, the fast processing is a great advantage and allows a suitable and significant time gain.

 Fig.6.
-GUIs for data acquisition and processing.
+GUI's for data acquisition and processing

+3.1.
 Final tests